What is wmiapsrv.exe?

-Wmiapsrv.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if wmiapsrv.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Wmiapsrv.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if wmiapsrv.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Wmiapsrv.exe file information

 The process known as WMI Performance Adapter Service or WMI Performance Reverse Adapter or CCProxy Microsoft MFC Application or WMI-Leistungsadapter-Dienst or Service de la carte de performance WMI

 belongs to software Microsoft Windows Operating System or Betriebssystem Microsoft Windows or Système d'exploitation Microsoft Windows or CCProxy Application or Microsoft Data Access

 by Microsoft (www.microsoft.com).